fsharp/fslang-design/tooling/FST-1027-fsi-references.md

 The following extensions to `#r` are proposed:

-a) built-in:

-* `#r "project: <project-name>"`
-* `#r "impl: <path-to-implementation-assembly>"`
-* `#r "ref: <path-to-reference-assembly>"`

-b) via .dll extension (see Handler resolution);

 * `#r "[dependency manager]: <dependency manager command>"` like
    * `#r "paket: <paket command>"`
    * `#r "nuget: <package-name>, <package-version>"`

-This extends the "language" of `#r` to support implementation and reference assemblies, NuGet packages, Paket dependencies, and potentially more.
+This extends the "language" of `#r` to support NuGet packages, Paket dependencies, and potentially more.

 # Motivation
 [motivation]: #motivation

-Motivation for this change is twofold:

-1. There is a [strong desire](https://github.com/fsharp/fslang-suggestions/issues/542) to reference packages via `#r` instead of assemblies.
+There is a [strong desire](https://github.com/fsharp/fslang-suggestions/issues/542) to reference packages via `#r` instead of assemblies.
 There has also been [experimental work](https://github.com/Microsoft/visualfsharp/pull/2483) to support Paket in this way.
-2. .NET Core uses both Reference Assemblies and Implementation Assemblies, which FSI must understand.
-It does not understand this split today.

 # Detailed design
 [design]: #detailed-design

-Supporting this design requires significant changes in how FSI references assemblies.
-As stated above, .NET Core (and .NET Standard) introduces a new model by which assemblies are used and laid out on disk.
-FSI cannot assume everything will be in the same place as it is in a .NET Framework world.
-Furthermore, when interactive with .NET Standard-based things, code is compiled against *Reference Assemblies* and ran against *Implementation Assemblies*.

 To begin, existing behavior with `#r` will remain unchanged for FSI.
 That is, if you reference an assembly today via `#r`, it will always continue to work in the same way that it always has.

-On .NET Core, however, `#r "ref: <path-to-reference-assembly>"` will be used for referencing *Reference Assemblies*.
-To handle *Implementation Assemblies*, we use the notion of `#r impl: <path-to-implementation-assembly>`.
-This is needed to directly reference implementation assemblies pulled down in packages or in the .NET Core Shared Framework.

-This split for .NET Core necessitates the introduction of `#r "nuget: name, version"` and `#r "paket: paket-command"` to simplify referencing dependencies in F# script files for .NET Core.
+.NET Core necessitates the introduction of `#r "nuget: name, version"` and `#r "paket: paket-command"` to simplify referencing dependencies in F# script files for .NET Core.
 The intention is that FSI Scripts in the future will always specify dependencies via `#r "nuget` or `#r "paket` (or a future extended command, like `#r "project"`), allowing only FSI to be concerned with referencing the correct assemblies.

-There are two primary considerations here: design-time behavior and runtime behavior.

 ## Design-Time